Darunavir can cause serious, life-threatening side effects. These include liver problems and severe skin reactions or rash.

 Darunavir comes in the following forms and strengths:

 - 150-mg tablets (brand name: Prezista).

 - 100-mg/mL oral suspension (brand name: Prezista).

-Always take darunavir in combination with the anti-HIV medicine ritonavir (brand name: Norvir) and other anti-HIV medicines.
+Always take darunavir in combination with the HIV medicine ritonavir (brand name: Norvir) and other HIV medicines.

-If you take too much darunavir, contact your local poison control center (1-800-222-1222) or go to the nearest hospital emergency room right away.
+If you take too much darunavir, contact your health care provider or local poison control center (1-800-222-1222) right away or go to the nearest hospital emergency room.

 For more information on how to take darunavir, see the FDA drug label from DailyMed.
 (DailyMed is a federal website that includes the most recent drug labels submitted to FDA.)

 What should I do if I forget a dose?

 For people who take darunavir one time a day: If you miss a dose by less than 12 hours, take your missed dose of darunavir right away.
 Then take your next dose at your regularly scheduled time.
 If you miss a dose by more than 12 hours, wait and then take the next dose at your regularly scheduled time.

 For people who take darunavir two times a day: If you miss a dose by less than 6 hours, take your missed dose of darunavir right away.
 Then take your next dose at your regularly scheduled time.
 If you miss a dose by more than 6 hours, wait and then take the next dose at your regularly scheduled time.